hacksu/React-Ideas-List/readme.md

 make a single page web app like for example facebook.com get's complicated fast.
 Facebook it turns out ran into this too.
 React is their answer to this problem.

-Basically it breaks up your page into reusable elements while making it really easy to associate code and data with it.
+Basically it breaks up your page into reusable components while making it really easy to associate code and data with it.
 Lets make a small example.

 ## Project